Maeglad/memory-alocator/README.md

-    read <addr> - returns value stored in memory at addr write <addr> <val> - stores val at address addr val must be in 0..255 free <addr> - free memory stored at address addr, detects false pointers
+    read <addr> - returns value stored in memory at addr write <addr> <val> - stores val at address addr val must be in 0..255 free <addr> - free memory stored at address addr, detects false pointers i need to format this when I have some time